MrezaSherkati/MRSherkati/index.md

 programming language.
 - **CPU Design:** Implemented a simple CPU with Verilog Programming Language.
 ## Honors and Awards
+**Scholarship for Undergraduate Studies at K.N.Toosi University of Technology.**
+- K.N.Toosi University of Technology is one of the top five universities in Iran, which selects the top ranked students in Iranian National University Entrance Exam, between 1,370,000 participants.

+**Admission to Allameh Tabatabaei High School.**
+- Allameh Tabatabaei High School is one of the top three high schools in Iran, training the top students on a more advanced level on every field of study.
+The student selection exam is held every year, for students starting middle and high school.
 ## Technical Skills
+**Programming Languages:** Python, Java, MATLAB, C, C++, R, VHDL, Verilog, Assembly **Web/DB technologies:** HTML, Javascript, PHP, MySQL **Operating Systems:** Windows, Linux, Mac OS
 ## Contact

 - Bulleted